 The damage system in the kit is composed of two components: Damager and Damageable scripts.

-Adding a Damager script to an object makes it able to inflict damage to any object that has a Damageable component, as long as their settings match.
+Adding a Damager script to a GameObject makes it able to inflict damage to any GameObject that has a Damageable component, as long as their settings match.

 The Damager Component has events for collision with Damageable components and non Damageable components.
 The health calculation is done automatically and these events are used for triggering gameplay changes or visual effects.

-The Damager component does not require a collider, it will display a box gizmo in the Scene View you can use to tweak its size and position.
+The Damager component does not require a collider.
+It displays a box gizmo in the Scene View which you can use to tweak its size and position.

-Damage: The amount of damage it will inflict on a Damageable (e.g Ellen or Chomper) when hit.
+Damage: The amount of damage the GameObject inflicts on a Damageable (e.g Ellen or Chomper) when hit.

 Offset and Size: these are the two parameters that define the Damager collision box.
 This is the outer box displayed on the Spikes in the Scene View as the outer box, it will inflict damage when this is collided with.

 Offset Based On Sprite Facing: This setting allows the Damager to change position based on which direction a sprite is facing.
-E.g. This is used on Ellen allowing the Damager to lip left and right depending on which way she is facing.
+For example, this is used on Ellen allowing the Damager to flip left and right depending on which way she is facing.

 Sprite Renderer: The Sprite Renderer that the above setting uses.

-Can Hit Triggers: Toggles whether the Damager will collide with triggers if checked or totally ignore triggers if unchecked.
+Can Hit Triggers: Toggles whether the Damager collides with triggers (if checked) or totally ignore triggers (if unchecked).

-Force Respawn: If this is enabled, the object containing a Damageable will immediately respawn to the latest checkpoint ( the Acid prefab uses this when the player falls into the water).
+Force Respawn: If this is enabled, the GameObject containing a Damageable immediately respawns to the latest checkpoint ( the Acid prefab uses this when the player falls into the water).

-Ignore Invincibility: If enabled, the Damager will still register a ‘hit’ to the Damageable but not remove health (the Acid uses this so that the player will always respawn even if they are invincible from a previous enemy hit).
+Ignore Invincibility: If enabled, the Damager still registers a ‘hit’ to the Damageable but does not remove health.
+In the example game, the Acid uses this so that the player always respawns, even if they are invincible from a previous enemy hit.

-Hittable Layers: The Layers which the Damager will inflict damage.
-Layers that are not selected will not receive damage.
+Hittable Layers: The Layers on which the Damager inflicts damage.
+Layers that are not selected do not receive damage.

-On Damageable Hit: Events here will play when the object is hit and it has a Damageable component.
+On Damageable Hit: Events here play when a GameObject with a Damageable component is hit.

-On Non Damageable Hit: Events here will play when the object is hit but does not have a Damageable component.
+On Non Damageable Hit: Events here play when a GameObject with no Damageable component is hit.

 Starting Health: Health level.
-Damagers will remove their health at each impact.
-Damageables die when this reaches 0.
+Damagers remove their health at each impact.
+GameObjects with a Damageable Component die when this reaches 0.

 Invulnerable After Damage: This Damageable becomes invulnerable for a given time after impact.